 If you have signed an employment agreement with wages lower than this, that agreement may be illegal.
 If this is happening to you, speak to your union.

 Not at all.
 The Award allows for different combinations of degrees, diplomas, certificates, and general industry experience.

 If you have a TAFE diploma or other qualification, you can still be covered.

-GWU Australia can assist you in working out how to meet the qualifications.
+GWU Australia can assist you in working out the requirements, so join us today!

 It’s worth thinking about more than just your salary when looking at your job.
 You are also entitled to: